-What Surviving Life-or-Death Situations Has Taught Me About Business
+What Surviving Life-or-Death Situations Has Taught Me About Business A mortal threat either clarifies the mind or you perish.
+The rough and tumble of business is similar.

 There are lessons to be learned from the unthinkable.
 In a life or death situation, your survival depends on your clarity, focus and taking action toward a single goal, which are the very things that help us build, create and succeed in our world.